dbetancogith/hiring-opportunities/README.md

 ### Comparing Models

-1. Running the models with SMOTE - Synthetic Minority Over-sampling Technique - the results are:
+**1. Running the models with SMOTE - Synthetic Minority Over-sampling Technique - the results are:**
    - Random forest has the highest ROC value of 0.89 followed by SVC with 0.87
    - Random forest accuracy 0.90, SVC accuracy 0.85
    - The fastest model was Logistic Regression with 0.008